VirtusLab/besom/website/docs/tutorial.md

 If you chose to rebuild the lambdas on your own you have to adjust the path so that it points to the relevant packages.

-Add this to your program, add both lambdas to the final `for/yield`, run `pulumi up` and that's it, AWS Lambdas deployed.
+Add this to your program, add both lambdas to the `Stack` at the end of your program, run `pulumi up` and that's it, AWS Lambdas deployed.

 ### AWS API Gateway